Automated process monitoring to enhance quality assurance for laser cutting, laser welding and many other laser processes

 As a result of the interaction between laser and material typically process light is emitted by the work piece itself.
-This radiation provides valuable information on the process stability and its state.
-In automated production, by applying clever algorithms and thresholds, process deviations can be sent automatically to the machine's PLC.
+This radiation of automated laser processes in your production provides valuable information on the process stability and its state.
+By applying clever algorithms and thresholds, process deviations can be sent automatically to the machine's PLC.
 The system stores all relevant data for traceability reasons in a customer accessible database.

 For a better visualisation and localisation of the suspect faults on your part we provide images of your parts with indications for each seam position.
 For example the solution can be used at a distant end of line inspection.
 You can choose from consecutive view or automatic query of parts via PLC or handheld scanner.

 A: One WeldWatcher® per Welding Head